iTwin/auth-clients/packages/electron/README.md

 ```

 > You probably only want to trigger an initial sign in from one of the processes; both are listed above for sake of completeness.

+> **Note**: If you're using `moduleResolution: node16/nodenext`, you can import using the pattern above.
+>
+> If not, you can import it like this instead: `import { ElectronRendererAuthorization } from "@itwin/electron-authorization/lib/esm/ElectronRenderer";`

 ## Linux Compatibility